jkk/formative/README.md

 the following special keys:

       :name         - Required name of the field, a keyword or string :label        - Optional display name.
-Auto-generated from :name if not provided :type         - Type of the field.
+Auto-generated from :name if not provided
+      :type         - Type of the field.
 Defaults to :text.
 See below for built-in types.
 If an unrecognized type is provided, an <input> element with that type will be assumed.
                       Certain types imply particular parsing or validation rules - e.g., an :email field must be a valid email.
       :datatype     - Optional.
 Datatype of the field used for parsing.
 Can be one of:

-                      :str, :int, :long, :boolean, :float, :double, :decimal, :bigint, :date, :file, :currency.
+                      :str, :int, :long, :boolean, :float, :double, :decimal, :bigint, :date, :file.

                       Defaults to :str.

                       All types can be appended with an "s" when a sequence is expected - e.g., :ints for a sequence of integers.
 This